 For one, the S20’s Infinity-O display hugs the edges as closely as the Note 10, a bit thicker at top and bottom but practically vanished at the sides.
 Samsung also copied the centered punch hole of the Note 10, rather than the top-right placement in the S10.
 Similar shifting was done at the back, with the S20’s camera array grouped up to the top left rather than the horizontal alignment of nearly all previous Galaxy S phones.

-One thing that isn’t apparent in these unofficial renders of the Galaxy S20 is the speculated move away from the rounded Edge display.
+One thing that isn’t apparent is the S20’s move away from the rounded Edge display.
 Ever since the Edge 6 came out, Samsung’s Galaxy models have sported the rounded screens providing additional functionality.
-It seems that the S20 will be going for a 2.5D display instead, similar to other flagship phones.
+Now the S20 will have a 2.5D display instead, similar to other flagship phones.

 The Samsung Galaxy S20 5G has a higher refresh rate and resolution than the Galaxy Note 10 5G.

 That’s not all though.
-It’s almost certain that Samsung is finally increasing the refresh rate of the Galaxy S20 to 120 Hz.
+Samsung is finally increasing the refresh rate of the Galaxy S20 to 120 Hz.
 It will lower the WQHD+ resolution to FHD+ though, but the resulting smoothness will be worth it.
 Meanwhile, the Note 10 has the same 60 Hz rate as most other phones, but its Dynamic AMOLED display is arguably better than the majority.

-The Samsung Galaxy S20 will be much faster than the Galaxy Note 10.
+The Samsung Galaxy S20 is much faster than the Galaxy Note 10.

-It’s already confirmed that the Galaxy S20 will be powered by the next generation of chipsets from Qualcomm and Samsung.
+Starting 2020 with a strong step, the Galaxy S20 is powered by the next generation of chipsets from Qualcomm and Samsung.
 North American users will get units with Qualcomm’s Snapdragon 865, which has 5G connectivity built in, while everyone else will get the Samsung Exynos 990.
 These will also sport a massive 12GB RAM compared to the 8GB of the Note 10, which has the current-gen system-on-chip from the two manufacturers.

-The S20 will also be running on the latest Android OS, Android 10.0, with Samsung’s One UI 2.0 skin.
-It will have the newest features available on the platform as well as more custom functionalities new to the Galaxy.
+The S20 will also be running the latest Android OS, Android 10.0, with Samsung’s One UI 2.0 skin.
+It has the newest features available on the platform as well as more custom functionalities new to the Galaxy.
 The Note 10 meanwhile ships with Android 9 Pie and One UI.

 The Samsung Galaxy S20 packs better cameras than the Galaxy Note 10.

 Samsung is focusing on camera upgrades for the Galaxy S20.
-While the S20 Ultra will receive the biggest and baddest, those on the ‘regular’ S20 are still going to be impressive.
+While the S20 Ultra gets the biggest and baddest, those on the ‘regular’ S20 are still fairly impressive.
 A 12MP Wide-angle sensor performs as the primary camera for all S20 sizes, while a 16MP Ultra-Wide angle lens and a 64MP Telephoto camera appears on the S20 and S20+.